|

-of this legendary radio station
+of this legendary CBS radio flagship station

 Anchors Lou Adler (left) Jim Donnelly (right) 1978.
 Photo courtesy Martin Hardee. click to enlarge